 The educational project Ecotic Caravan co-financed by LIFE+, ran between 2014 and 2016 and aimed to raise awareness on environmental protection and sustainable development by focusing on efficient management of WEEE waste.
 The caravan travelled across Romania and was parked in the main squares so that the general public could easily interact.
 Workshops with school children were also organized.

 The caravan program reached over 20,000 persons and the school program more than 50,000 pupils, contributing to the collection of over 10 tons of WEEE.

-RREUSE is an international network representing social enterprises active in the field of re-use, repair and recycling.
-Drawing on first-hand experiences of its members, RREUSE's mission is to ensure that policies, innovative partnerships and the sharing of best practices promote and develop the role of social enterprises in the circular economy.
-At the heart of RREUSE's vision for Europe is circular activities that foster social value, create locally inclusive jobs whilst supporting vulnerable individuals.
-RREUSE federates 27 members across 25 European countries and the USA.
+REUSE is an international network representing social enterprises active in the field of re-use, repair and recycling.
+Drawing on the first-hand experience of its members, RREUSE's mission is to ensure that policies, innovative partnerships and the sharing of best practices promote and develop the role of social enterprises in the circular economy.
+At the heart of RREUSE's vision for Europe are circular activities that foster social value and create locally inclusive jobs whilst supporting vulnerable individuals.
+RREUSE federates 31 members across 26 European countries and the USA.

 Michal has an MSc in Environmental Policy and Regulation from the London School of Economics and previously held policy and project management-based roles in the public and private sectors.
 He is also a member of the EU Commission Expert working group on the social economy and social entrepreneurship (GECES).